linndfors/Cross-platform-orthodox-GUI-file-manager/README.md

 - Maslenchenko Oleksandra
 - Yakovkin Mykola
 - Nahurna Olha

+  ## Prerequisites

+❯ Ubuntu or WSL or MacOS
+❯ GCC
+❯ Git
+❯ Qt6

 ## Goal:
 In contemporary computing, efficient file management is pivotal for user interaction with operating systems.
 This project presents a Cross-Platform Orthodox Graphical User Interface (GUI) File Manager developed using the Qt framework.